dailystory/docs/articles/changelog/2020/october.md

 # DailyStory Product Updates for October 2020
+## October 22, 2020
+* Update CheckHasWorkflowAsync to use autopilot

 ## October 21, 2020
 * Improvements to text message spam checker
 * Create trial for onetool users